 \end{lemm}

-Given this Rademacher complexity bound, we can obtain a uniform concentration bound for \smash{$\tA(\pi)$} using standard methods.
-Here, we refine an argument of \citet{bartlett2002rademacher} using Talagrand's inequality to obtain a bound that depends on second momens of $\Gamma_i$ rather than $\sup \abs{\Gamma_i}$.
+Then, following the well known approach of \citet{bartlett2002rademacher}, we use our bound on Rademacher complexity to obtain a uniform concentration bound for \smash{$\tA_n(\pi)$}.
+We use a refinement of the argument of \citet{bartlett2002rademacher} based on Talagrand's inequality to get a bound that depends on second moments of $\Gamma_i$ rather than $\sup \abs{\Gamma_i}$.

 \begin{coro} Under the conditions of Lemma \ref{lemm:rademacher}, the expected maximum error of \smash{$\tA_n(\pi)$} is bounded as